-Figure 14.
-South Rangitikei Rail Bridge (left) and Lion's Gate Bridge- north approach (right).
+Figure 14 - South Rangitikei Rail Bridge (left) and Lion's Gate Bridge north approach (personal communication, Hamersley, B., Engineer, Klohn Crippen Transportation Group, 2002) (right)

-The controlled rocking bridge pier system considered can be shown to develop a flag-shaped hysteresis.
+The controlled rocking bridge pier system considered can be shown to develop a flag-shaped hysteresis, similar to the self-centering systems described above.
 This is due to the combination of pure rocking response from the restoring moment provided by the bridge deck weight and energy dissipation provided by yielding of the unbonded braces.
-Hysteretic behavior in the 1st and subsequent cycles, for a given magnitude of inelastic deformation in the unbonded braces, is shown on a single plot in Fig. 15.
+Hysteretic behavior in the 1st and subsequent cycles, for a given magnitude of inelastic deformation in the unbonded braces, is shown on a single plot in Figure 15.